AliAsgharGill/NextJS-Learn/next/README.md

 # **Client Component Placement**

-### Try to use 'use client' mostly at the leaf nodes, becuase it convert its children to client components also.
+### Try to use 'use client' mostly at the leaf nodes, because it convert its children to client components also.

+# **Interleaving Server and Client Components**

+### Interleaving mean using both client and server components together in single file.

+### Here we have created a route interleaving with file page.tsx file and created for components, two for client component and two for server component

+### we have imported both client-component-one and server-component-one in interleaving route and use server components as children of client component.

+### Server component can not execute directly need to covert them with opening and closing tags of client component.

+### And fs(File system) can only by executed on server components.